Mukonyole/Smart_Park/README.md

 User Dashboard: Manage bookings and view history.
 Admin Dashboard: Admins can manage parking spots, view all bookings, and perform other administrative tasks.

-Technologies Used
+Technologies Used<br>
-Front-End
+Front-End<br>
-HTML5: For structuring the web pages.
+HTML5: For structuring the web pages.<br>
-CSS3: For styling the application and creating a responsive design.
+CSS3: For styling the application and creating a responsive design.<br>
-JavaScript: For adding interactivity and handling client-side logic.
+JavaScript: For adding interactivity and handling client-side logic.<br>

-Back-End
+Back-End<br>
 Python: Programming language used for back-end development.
 Django: High-level Python web framework that encourages rapid development and clean, pragmatic design.
 SQLite3: Lightweight database used for storing application data.